actions/runner-images/README.md

 ***How do I contribute to the macOS source?*** macOS source lives in this repository and is available for everyone.
 However, macOS image-generation CI doesn't support external contributions yet so we are not able to accept pull-requests for now.
 We are in the process of preparing macOS CI to accept contributions.
 Until then, we appreciate your patience and ask you to continue to make tool requests by filing issues.

-***How do GitHub determine what tools are installed on the images?***
+***How does GitHub determine what tools are installed on the images?***
 For some tools, we always install the latest at the time of the deployment; for others, we pin the tool to specific version(s). ( needs more details)

 ***How do I request that a new tool be pre-installed on the image?***
-Please, create an issue and get an approval from us to add this tool to the image before creating the pull request.
+Please create an issue and get an approval from us to add this tool to the image before creating the pull request.